Lean On: Commercial performance

 "Lean On" was a global commercial success.
 In the United States, "Lean On" debuted at the bottom of the Billboard Hot 100 on the issue dated April 25, 2015.
 The song later reached number four on August 29, 2015, spending 10 consecutive weeks in the top-10.
 This entry makes it Major Lazer and MØ's highest-charting hit in the country at the time making Major Lazer's first top 10 and top 40, also making MØ's first top 10 and second top 40 ("Cold Water", a collaboration with Justin Bieber, reached number two in 2016); "Lean On" also ties with DJ Snake's "Turn Down for What", which also reached number four in June 2014.

 In the United Kingdom, "Lean On" debuted at number 38 on the UK Singles Chart on the week ending April 11, 2015.
 The song entered the top-10 three weeks later, before reaching number two on June 27, 2015.
-The song spent 12 non-consecutive weeks in the top-10, becoming one of the few songs during 2015 to spend more than 10 weeks in the top 10 (even above several number-one singles).
+The song spent 12 non-consecutive weeks in the top 10, becoming one of the few songs during 2015 to spend more than 10 weeks in the top 10 (even above several number-one singles).
 Elsewhere, in Australia, Denmark, Finland, Hungary, Ireland, New Zealand, and Norway, "Lean On" reached number one.
 Additionally, the single reached number 3 on the Canadian Hot 100.

-In November 2015, "Lean On" was announced to have overtaken "Thinking Out Loud" by Ed Sheeran as the most streamed song of all time on Spotify, with 526 million streams globally.
-It currently has over 1 billion streams on the site, making it the fourth most streamed song.
+In November 2015, "Lean On" was announced to have overtaken "Thinking Out Loud" by Ed Sheeran as the most streamed song ever on Spotify, with 526 million streams globally.
+It currently has over 2.4 billion streams on the site, making it the ninetieth most streamed song.